pyroesp/GBDSO/README.md

 - ~~Change potentiometer footprint to match BOM list component~~
 The potentiometer I bought fits the footprint, so no need to change the footprint.
-- Change orientation of potentiometer on PCB so both are the same
+- ~~Change orientation of potentiometer on PCB so both are the same~~
+Orientation of pots fixed.